Laci1953/Cowgol_on_CP_M/GAMES/Queens/readme.txt

 thus, a solution requires that no two queens share the same row, column, or diagonal.
 There are 92 solutions.

+This is a good example of a reentrant C routine called from cowgol.

+To compile, use:
+>cowgol -o -x -llibc misc.coo queens.cow q.c

 Run sample:

 D>queens